 Major Capital Projects Delivering New Water Supplies Take Shape he State Water Resources Control Board's order limiting pumping on the Carmel River to 3,376 acre-feet per year became fully effective on December 31, 2021.
 In 2022 and beyond, most water will be coming from the Seaside Basin, a natural underground reservoir, where native Seaside groundwater and water from the Pure Water Monterey recycled water project is stored.
 In heavy rain seasons, additional water from the Carmel River may also be stored in the Seaside Basin for later use.
 These new projects are part of a greater effort to fundamentally change the way the Peninsula gets its water.
 Whereas in decades past residents received water that was mostly drawn and pumped north from the Carmel River aquifer - now, most of the water will be pumped from the Seaside aquifer, Pure Water Monterey, Aquifer Storage and Recovery, desalination and other Water Supply Project components that will generally flow southward.
 Most of the water from Seaside south to the other cities on the Peninsula required both a new water pipeline and pump station, both of which have been under construction since late last year.
 Parallel Pipeline Construction of a new 36-inch pipeline in General Jim Moore Boulevard in Seaside is now complete.
 This new pipeline, situated alongside an existing 36-inch pipeline, will enable water to be simultaneously injected into and extracted from the Seaside Basin.
 This system will ensure that every bit of water we can legally produce is being delivered or stored for future use.
 "The amount of new infrastructure we have put in place to accommodate our new and diverse water portfolio has been substantial," said California American Water engineering manager Tim O'Halloran.
-"Of course, a large share of the credit is owed to our contractors and municipal partners to accomplish this historic project.
-This includes the City of Seaside who worked with us to maintain a safe and effective traffic control system while construction was underway.
-And we are especially grateful to the residents of the Peninsula who live in and around the shifting work zones over the years the project was active.
-For their patience they will be rewarded with a nearly new water system that is diverse in its sources, sustainable and compliant with the state's order."
+"We understand that Peninsula residents have had to endure months of construction on General Jim Moore Boulevard and in other areas.
+However, that construction is mostly complete and as a result we now have the infrastructure for a new water supply that is source diverse, drought resilient and in compliance with the State' order."
 Parallel Pipeline All the 7,000 feet of pipeline has been installed.
-Work is continuing with tie into the Monterey Pipeline and to the ASR (Aquifer Storage and Recovery) system.
-It is anticipated that the pipeline will be complete and operational in June of this year.
-Pumpstations Carmel Valley Pump Station The tie into the system in Carmel Valley Road is complete.
-The pump station will begin operating in conjunction with the new forest Lake Pump Station.
-Engineering is working on a coordinated Operations Plan and Strategy for the Operation of both CVPS and PBPS in anticipation of startup when both facilities are complete.
-Work is scheduled to be completed in May.
-Forest Lake Pump Station Work continues on the station's building pad for prefabricated building.
-Pumps have been received and are in storage.
-Many of the on-site underground electrical conduits are completed or near completion.
-Completion of this project is scheduled to be in June.
+The project is in the final stages with only the tie-in work remaining.
+We anticipate that the tie-in will be completed, and the pipeline will be operational by the beginning of September.
+Pumpstations Carmel Valley Pump Station All work has been completed for the Carmel Valley Pump Station and it has been connected to the system.
+The remaining item of work involves PG&E upgrading the transformer.
+Once the Transformer is installed the pump station will be operational and will go online in conjunction with the Pebble Beach Pump Station.
+Final commissioning is expected by October.
+Forest Lake Pump Station The prefabricated pump house has been completed, the pumps have been installed and most site work has been completed.
+The final items of work involve completion of the Electrical system and controls.
+Completion of this project is scheduled to be in September with final commissioning in October.
 "The amount of new infrastructure we have put in place to accommodate our new and diverse water portfolio has been substantial"